CALL US: (845) 634-6006

 In the past, if you lost a tooth, it was gone forever.
-We still can’t regrow a lost tooth, but dental implants are so close that you might not care about the difference.
-Dental implants look like natural teeth.
-They function like natural teeth.
-And you care for them just like natural teeth.
-And if you care for them properly, they can last a lifetime, just like your natural teeth.
+We still can’t regrow a lost tooth, but dental implants are so close that you most likely won’t care about the difference.
+Dental implants look like natural teeth, they function like natural teeth, and you care for them just like natural teeth.
+And if you care for them properly, they can last a lifetime just like your natural teeth.

 Dental Implant Benefits